This degree is approved for distance education by the WSCUC.

 Applicants use Cal State Apply to file all application materials before the deadline.
 Deadlines and details about the Program Materials (e.g., statement of purpose prompt, recommendation prompts) may be found in the Application Process section of the College of Education Graduate Studies Office website.
 Please contact the College of Education Graduate Studies Office if you have questions.

 Submit official transcripts from the college or university from which you earned your bachelor’s degree.
 This set of transcripts will be used to determine grade point average eligibility.
 Failure to submit transcripts in a timely manner will result in a delayed review of the application.

 Successful applicants are admitted to the program with Classified admission status.

 Advancement to Candidacy - Clear Admission

 Students should advance to candidacy as early as possible.
 They should meet with the program coordinator to plan their program.
 For Advancement to Candidacy (Clear Admission status), students must:

 - Resolve all incomplete grades.

-- Complete at least 6 units of the program in residence.
+- Complete 6 units of program requirements.